l3laze/SteamConfig/README.md

 ```

-For more, see the `API` documentation.
+For the "full" documentation, see `API`.

 ----

+...